Know Your Time

 I don’t mean generally, I mean precisely.
 Do you?

 Do you know exactly how much time you have, how you use it and most importantly, how much you commit to studying?
 On Monday?
 Tuesday?
 Every day?
 To the minute?
 Probably not.
 Most students don’t.

-In the video above I show you how to really understand your time.
+In the video below, I’ll show you how to really understand your time.
 Your goal is to know how and where you use your time to the minute.
-More importantly, you’ll know exactly how much study time you have each day AND are willing to commit to.
+More importantly, you’ll know exactly how much time you have available and are willing to commit to studying.

 How do you use your time?

 The first step of building a study timetable is to really have a solid understanding of your total time, how much of it is already committed to other things, and how much you have left for studying.

 You can use any weekly planner or blank calendar to do this, but we will use Shovel to demonstrate how to do a detailed analysis of your time.